Baie-Johan-Beetz

+Baie-Johan-Beetz is a municipality located near the mouth of the Piashti River on the north shore of the Gulf of St. Lawrence, in the Côte-Nord region, Minganie RCM, Quebec, Canada.

 History

-Joseph Tanguay, originally from Berthier, settled at the Little Watshishou River in 1854.
+In 1854, Joseph Tanguay, originally from Berthier, settled at the Little Watshishou River.

 Tanguay and his sons fished mostly for salmon on the Piashti, Corneille, Petite Watshishou, Watshishou and Quetachou rivers.

 In 1862 Tanguay moved to Baie Piashti.
 Other early settlers came from the Magdalen Islands.
 The place was originally identified as "Piastre Bay", from the Innu expression piashite-pets, meaning "there where the water passes over/on top", or possibly originating from the word piashtibé, meaning "dry bay" or "where the water rises", which is a reference to the local bay that during low tide runs dry.

+In 1897, Johan Beetz (1874-1949), a Belgian aristocrat, with training in the natural sciences and medicine, immigrated there, and on 27 September 1898, married Adéla Tanguay (1884-1954), daughter of Sébastien Tanguay, a fisherman, and Marie-Louise (Henriette) Arseneault, 11 children were born of this union.

+Beetz built a Second Empire-inspired rural residence that residents today call Le Château ("the castle").
+He hunted, fished, and trapped with the local villagers and raised foxes for their fur.
+He was a naturalist and ornithologist, and made numerous studies and hand drawings.
+He also invented a mummification process for preserving animal bodies.
+The many activities of Johan Beetz brought considerable impetus to the socio-economic development of the locality and that of the North Shore.

+The family lived in Piastre Baie until 1922 when they moved to Ville Saint-Laurent.

+Toponymy

 The bay's name was spelled in a variety of ways, including Piashti Bay, Pillage Bay, Baie-de-Pillage, Piastibe, Piashte Bay, and Piestebé.
 Perhaps for this reason, its residents expressed a desire to change the village's name to Baie-Johan-Beetz in 1910.

-Johan Beetz (1874-1949) was a Belgian naturalist, who lived in the Bay from 1897 to 1922.
-He had moved there to breed fur animals, particularly foxes, and built a luxurious manor that residents today call le château (the castle).
-The bay was renamed in 1914, but the name was not officially adopted until 1965 when the place was incorporated.
+The Piastre Baie was renamed in 1914, but the name was not officially adopted until 1965, when the place was incorporated.

-In 1996, Highway 138 was extended to Baie-Johan-Beetz, linking it to the municipality of Havre-Saint-Pierre and thereby breaking its isolation.
+Watshishou migratory bird sanctuary

+Located approximately 40 kilometers west of Natashquan, this 10,673 hectare refuge extends over a little more than 23 kilometers along the coast of the Gulf of St. Lawrence, in the municipality of Baie-Johan-Beetz, and partly in Aguanish and the Mingan Archipelago National Park reserve.